ktaylor63/southeast/site/content/articles/woven-from-the-landscape.md

 {{< figure class="photo-center" src="/images/pages/longleaf-pine-seedlings-in-louisiana.jpg" alt="Several narrow, bright green seedlings emerge from tall dormant grasses." caption="The U.S. Fish and Wildlife Service and the Sovereign Nation of the Coushatta Tribe of Louisiana worked together to plant longleaf pine seedlings on several hundred acres of tribal land in central Louisiana.
 Photo by Andrew Dolan, USFWS.">}}

 The partnership continued with a second tract, then a third, with work ongoing.
 This collaboration has also included the creation of sloughs, or wetlands, which attract many species of waterbirds.
 Some tribe members hunt deer and ducks on the land, but the land is not open to non-tribal members of the public.

+{{< figure class="photo-right" src="/images/pages/coushatta-tribe-female-member-weaving-basket.jpg" alt="A female member of the tribe in a bright pink shirt weaves a basket." caption="Heather Williams of the Sovereign Nation of the Coushatta Tribe of Louisiana weaves a longleaf basket.
+Photo courtesy of the Coushatta Tribe.">}}

 Birds and wildlife that have benefitted from the work include grassland and forest songbirds, raptors, wading birds, shorebirds, and pollinator insects.
 Red-cockaded woodpeckers, listed as endangered under the Endangered Species Act, have not yet moved in, but Dolan said they are as close as 10 miles away and may take refuge in the pines in the future.